BPLIM/Workshops/ExternalServer/External_Server_Manual.md

  It allows you to see an updated version of the last lines of the log;
  *i.e.*, it updates each time the log is changed by Stata.
-A key advantage of tail is that it does not interfere with the log file, namely it does not write over it.
+A key advantage of tail is that it does not interfere with the log file, namely, it does not write over it.

 15. Another way to run a program in the background is by using the command 'screen'